-Melissa Beckford, M.S. has a Masters degree in Professional Counseling from Grand Canyon University.
+Melissa Beckford, M.S., LPC has a Masters degree in Professional Counseling from Grand Canyon University.
 Melissa is bilingual and has worked with young people, couples and families in a number of different settings including, military, churches, hospitals and clinics.
 As a US Army veteran she has worked with disabled veterans and soldiers suffering from posttraumatic stress disorder (PTSD).
 She has also offered intervention to victims of abuse and sexual assault.

 Melissa works primarily from a brief, solution-focused framework.
 She also has experience with Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Moral Reconation Therapy (MRT).
 She is a Nationally Accredited Veteran Service Officer, responsible for providing claims management, and aid to our nation’s military heroes and their dependents.